 The story’s simple, really.

 Finding a name that captured the essence of what you’ll find here was never going to be an easy task.
 Edgbaston Park Hotel and Conference Centre is a many-faceted gem.
-A sharp new venue attached to a prestigious university, with a long history of intellectual curiosity and academic ingenuity.
+A sharp new venue based at a prestigious university, with a long history of intellectual curiosity and academic ingenuity.
 A bold modern silhouette beside two traditional houses.
 An enticing new option for visitors to a vibrant city, yet with a peaceful leafy location in a conservation park.

 It was this last that drew the hotel team to focus on a sense of place.
-The University of Birmingham is set in 276 acres of parkland.
+The University of Birmingham is itself set in 276 acres of parkland.
 Edgbaston is well known for its green spaces.
 Visiting a hotel, whether for work, pleasure or a special event, should bring a sense of tranquillity and calm; it is, above all, a place to rest.